-Every year in August, thousands of visitors arrive in Santa Fe for the annual Santa Fe Indian Market, produced by the Southwestern Association for Indian Arts (SWAIA), the largest juried Indian arts market in the world.
-Santa Fe hotels fill up to capacity and the small city begins to buzz with Native American arts and cultural events, that include film, fashion, live music and performing arts.
-This year the Santa Fe Indian Market celebrates its centennial—100 years of “bringing Native arts to the world by inspiring artistic excellence, fostering education, and creating meaningful partnerships.”
+Every August, thousands of visitors arrive in Santa Fe for the annual Santa Fe Indian Market, produced by the Southwestern Association for Indian Arts (SWAIA), the largest juried Indian art market in the world.
+Santa Fe hotels fill to capacity and The City Different begins to buzz with Native American art and cultural events.
+This year, 2022, the Santa Fe Indian Market celebrates its centennial—100 years of “bringing Native arts to the world by inspiring artistic excellence, fostering education, and creating meaningful partnerships.”
 Make your plans to be a part of history August 19–21, 2022.

-The originality and ingenuity of the designs unveiled at the show are breathtaking and beautiful.
-From flowing textiles inspired by natural landscapes and elements like water, fish, and flowers, to graphic prints and sleek sculptural designs influenced by ancient Native American symbolism, architecture and pictorials, to incorporating adornments such as feathers, animal skins, bones, and furs, many of the garments are one-of-a-kind works of art.
+The originality and ingenuity of the designs unveiled at the show are breathtaking.
+From flowing textiles inspired by natural landscapes to graphic prints and sleek sculptural designs, many of the garments are one-of-a-kind works of art.

 "I feel excited about the Indian Market fashion getting better every year," says Taos Pueblo designer Patricia Michaels.
 Michaels is known for her show-stopping "PM Waterlily" Project Runway debut and 2nd place win.
 "I always look forward to the diversity that individuals express and know that their hard work with many prayers and thought will finds their place.
 I only hope that every aspect of our artistry will always be respected, the old and new.
 We live in a world where time-consuming techniques and work ethics that have been replaced by the competitive world of fast consumerism.
 We need a balance and this can be done with grace and respect."

-The Haute Couture Fashion Show has been curated by its founder Amber-Dawn Bear Robe (Blackfoot/Siksika) since its inception in 2014.
-Bear Robe, an Assistant Art History Professor at the acclaimed Institute for Indian Arts in Santa Fe, has a passion for fashion and sharing of culture in this inspiring and entertaining production.
+The Indigenous Fashion Show has been curated by its founder Amber-Dawn Bear Robe (Blackfoot/Siksika) since its inception in 2014.
+Bear Robe, an Assistant Art History Professor at the acclaimed Institute for Indian Arts in Santa Fe, has a passion for fashion.
 In addition to coordinating the designers, dozens of models, hair and make-up, DJs, light show, and performers, to perfection, Bear Robe herself hosts the event with grand dame-style calm and grace.

 For those who are fortunate enough to catch this event while attending the Market, prepare to be dazzled by vanguard style and a stunning presentation of wearable art on the runway.
-When you enter the Santa Fe Convention Center, where the event is held in a grand ballroom divided by a sleek runway, you will know you've entered the world of high fashion in the Southwest, grounded in Native American tradition.
-The Show has become a huge attraction and fills up to standing room only with attendees, including celebrities and dignitaries, and a beehive of photographers who want to be the first to capture and share the influential styles.
+When you enter the Santa Fe Convention Center, where the event is held in a grand ballroom divided by a sleek runway, you will know you've entered the world of high fashion in the Southwest, grounded in diverse Indigenous perspectives.
+The Show is a huge attraction and fills to standing room only with attendees, including celebrities and dignitaries, and a beehive of photographers who want to be the first to capture and share the influential styles.

 "Native North American fashion has always been exciting and innovative and people are finally taking notice," says Bear Robe.
 "It’s fantastic!
-I have been producing the SWAIA fashion shows for five years now and have seen it grow into one of the most popular and anticipated events of the Market.
-This year we have an internationally acclaimed jeweler showcasing a new line.
-This should be the best fashion show yet."
+I have been producing the SWAIA fashion shows for 9 years now and have seen it grow into one of the most popular and anticipated events of the Market."

 This blog was written in partnership with SWAIA’s Indigenous Fashion Show Producer Amber-Dawn Bear Robe and Audrey Nadia Rubinstein, longtime publicist of SWAIA .
 The featured blog header image is design by Patricia Michaels (Taos Pueblo).